projectawakening/builder-examples/gate-keeper/readme.md

 </details>

-### Step 2: Mock data for the existing world
+### Step 2: Mock data for the existing world **(Local Development Only)**
-To generate mock data for testing the Gate Keeper logic, run the following command:
+To generate mock data for testing the Gate Keeper logic on the local world, run the following command:

 ```bash
 pnpm run mock-data